VirtualFlyBrain/neuron-to-paper-nlp/README.md

 1. Mentions shorter than 4 letters must exist in the ontology term's label or synonyms.

+1. Not frequent entities (linked less than 3 times) are filtered

 1. For each paper, specimen term ('male', 'female', 'larval') frequencies are calculated.
 Candidates whose specimen not mentioned in the paper are filtered (`adult corazonin neuron` vs ` 	larval corazonin neuron`).

 1. Outlier detection is applied to all linking results: